 Cultural and intellectual histories (particularly histories of body and senses, objects and materiality, practices and customs, sentiments and emotions, texts and concepts)

-Co-edited (with Partha Chatterjee and Tapati Guha-Thakurta), New Cultural Histories of India: Materiality and Practices (New Delhi: Oxford University Press, forthcoming in 2013)
+Co-edited (with Partha Chatterjee and Tapati Guha-Thakurta), New Cultural Histories of India: Materiality and Practices (New Delhi: Oxford University Press, 2013)

 What is in a Name?: Politics of Spatial Imagination in Colonial Assam (Guwahati: Centre for Northeast India, South and Southeast Asia Studies, Omeo Kumar Das Institute for Social Change and Development, 2004).

-“Heads in the Naga Hills”, in Partha Chatterjee, Tapati Guha-Thakurta and Bodhisattva Kar (eds.), New Cultural Histories of India: Materiality and Practices (New Delhi: Oxford University Press, forthcoming in 2013)
+“Heads in the Naga Hills”, in Partha Chatterjee, Tapati Guha-Thakurta and Bodhisattva Kar (eds.), New Cultural Histories of India: Materiality and Practices (New Delhi: Oxford University Press, 2013)

 “Welsh’s Fallacy: Rereading the Eighteenth-Century Ahom Crisis”, in Subhas Ranjan Chakraborty (ed.), The Eighteenth Century in South Asia: New Terrains (Calcutta: The Asiatic Society, 2012), pp. 129-167.